Inference in Functional Linear Quantile Regression: Introduction

-Most of the functional regression research considers modeling the mean response~(see for example,\cite{Yao+a:05,Jiang+Wang:10,Ger+:13,Iva+:15,Usset+:16}); only few works are accommodating higher order moment effects~\citep{Staicu+:11,Li+Staicu+Bondell:15}.
 Quantile regression models for scalar responses and functional covariates have been introduced in~\cite{Cardot+:05}.
-Functional quantile regression (fQR) models essentially extend the standard quantile regression framework to account for functional covariates: the effect of the covariate on a particular quantile of the response is modeled through the inner product between the functional covariate and an unknown smooth regression parameter function that varies with the level of quantile. \cite{Cardot+:05} considers a smoothing splines-based approach to represent the functional covariates and establishes a convergence rate result; ~\cite{Kato:12} studied principal component analysis (PCA)-based estimation and establishes a sharp convergence rate. \cite{ferraty2005} and~\cite{chen+muller2012} estimated the conditional quantile function by inverting the corresponding conditional distribution function; they too studied consistency properties of the regression estimator.
-Nevertheless, hitherto there is no available work on statistical inference of the quantile regression estimator.
-Additionally all the functional quantile regression research assumes that the functional covariate is observed either completely on the domain or at very dense grids of points and typically with little or no error contamination.
+Functional quantile regression (fQR) models essentially extend the standard quantile regression framework to account for functional covariates: the effect of the covariate on a particular quantile of the response is modeled through the inner product between the functional covariate and an unknown smooth regression parameter function that varies with the level of quantile.
+Cardot et al. \cite{Cardot+:05} considered a smoothing splines-based approach to represent the functional covariates and derived its convergence rate; Kato \cite{Kato:12} studied principal component analysis (PCA)-based estimation and established a sharp convergence rate.
+In \cite{Crambes2013} and~\citep{Crambes2011} Crambes et al. discussed nonparametric quantile regression estimation and studied the theoretical properties of a support vector machine-based estimator, a method inspired from \cite{Li2007a}.
+Yao et al. \cite{Yao2017a} considered regularized partially fQR model by additionally incorporating high-dimensional scalar covariates.
+Shi et al. \cite{Shi2021} developed a procedure to test the adequacy of fQR based on functional PCA.
+Unlike these regularization and basis expansion-based methods, Ferraty et al. \cite{ferraty2005} and Chen and M\"{u}ller~\cite{chen+muller2012} estimated the conditional quantile function by inverting the corresponding conditional distribution function; they too studied consistency properties of the regression estimator.
+Nevertheless, hitherto there is no available work on statistical inference of the quantile regression estimator under fQR.
+Additionally, existing functional quantile regression research often assumes that the functional covariate is observed either completely on the domain or at very dense grids of points and typically with little or no error contamination.
+In this work, we are interested in formally assessing whether the effect of the true smooth signal of the covariate, varies across several quantile levels of interest of the response, when the smooth signal is observed at finite grids and possibly perturbed with error and a functional linear quantile regression model is assumed.
+This problem is important in its own right, yielding a more comprehensive description of the relationship between the covariate and the conditional distribution of the response.
+Furthermore, formally assessing such a hypothesis is critical when one wishes to improve the estimation accuracy of the conditional quantile of the response at some specified level.
+Specifically, suppose for several quantile levels around the specified level of interest, there is no evidence that the effect of the latent covariate on these quantile levels of the response differs.
+In that case, one can improve the accuracy in estimating the covariate effect on the response at the specified level of interest by borrowing information across these quantile levels.
+For example, in the case of standard quantile regression with vector predictors, there has been a rich literature on the so-called composite quantile regression to aggregate information across quantile levels~\citep{koenker1984, zou+yuan, zhao+xiao, liewen2014}.